Add as a Google preferred source

 Whatever you choose, keep the behavior consistent across your content.

-Managing and maintaining your external link profile
+Managing external link profile - Contentpen.ai.

-External links are not a ‘set it and forget it’ task.
-Over time, pages move, domains expire, and once‑helpful resources turn into spam.
-If you never review your links to external sites, your content can quietly fill up with dead or unsafe links.
+If you never review your links to external sites, your content can quietly fill up with dead or unsafe links, also called link rot.

 The goal is to protect user experience, maintain your site’s standing with search engines, and identify new growth opportunities.